RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 ```
 1. Open File Explorer.
-2. Click on the 'View' tab in the top menu.
+2. Click on the 'View' tab in the top menu (You may need to press the ALT key to show the top menu).
-3. In the 'Show' section, there's a checkbox for 'Hidden items'.
-Check this box to show hidden files, folders, and drives.
+3. Under 'Advanced settings', you'll find an option that says 'Hide extensions for known file types'.
+4. Disable this option.
+5. Click 'OK' to apply the changes.
 ```

 5. **Right-click** ```valheim.exe```, select **Create shortcut**, and rename the new shortcut simply to ```valheim```.